Literary Devices You Need to Know While Pursuing Your Higher Education

 5. Hyperbole

 Do you have a friend that tends to overly dramaticize things?
 It's likely that they are using exaggeration.
-"Hyperbole" simply means "over-dramatic," which doesn't sound exaggerated.
+"Hyperbole" simply means "over-dramatic.”

-Hyperbole is essentially any kind of exaggerated statement or depiction.
+Hyperbole is any kind of exaggerated statement or depiction.
 In the English language, hyperbole is frequently used.
-You've undoubtedly heard someone say things like this:
+You've definitely heard someone say things like this:

 • Example: I've told you a million times.